 Graham Rice looks at this challenging area in your garden and selects plants that will enjoy it

-So many gardeners asked me about plants to solve the problem of what to grow in dry shade, at the same time as I moved to a garden with extensive dry and shady areas, that I ended up writing a whole book about just this one problem: Planting The Dry Shade Garden.
+So many gardeners asked me about plants to solve the problem of what to grow in dry shade, at the same time as I moved to a garden with extensive dry and shady areas.

 The challenges for plants, of course, are lack of light and lack of moisture.
 Evergreens make the most of whatever light is available all the year round, and because they can grow in mild winter spells, they can make the most of winter rains.
 Digging some compost into the soil before planting, and installing a soaker hose to get plants through dry spells will really help plants get established and thrive.
 But as always, choosing the right plants in the first place is key.